Skip to content

 Grants For Walk-In Showers and BathTubs For Disabled and Seniors

-Free Grants For Walk-In Showers and BathTubs For Disabled and Seniors
+Free Grants For Walk-In Showers For Disabled and Seniors

 Making a bathroom safer is not a luxury; it is a need for many families.
 Slippery floors, high tub walls, and narrow doors can turn a simple bath into a risky task, especially for seniors and people with mobility problems.
 That is why walk-in showers and walk-in bathtubs are becoming so popular.
 They are easier to enter, safer to use, and help people stay in their homes longer.